- Meet Tom: how I hired my first programmer 200 km away…

 More people joined… because we didn’t have an office!

-I remember hiring Hubert - our lead designer - who lives in a small town on the south border of Poland.
-Headhunters were trying to get him to move to Warsaw, but he wouldn’t budge.
-He didn’t want to move.
-Yet he wanted a change, because in his small town the job prospects weren’t really ideal, especially with his talents.
-He wanted to earn more, have a more exciting job… but still live where he’s used to living.
-Is that even possible?
+I remember hiring Hubert, our lead designer, who lives in a small town on the south border of Poland.
+Headhunters were trying to get him to move to Warsaw, but he wouldn’t budge: he didn’t want to move.
+Yet he wanted a change, because in his small town, the job prospects weren’t ideal, especially with his talents.
+He wanted to earn more and have a more exciting job… but still live in his town.
+Was that even possible?

-Some people really took advantage of our lack of office…
+Some people made the most of our lack of office…

 I hired Magda as my assistant after she came recommended from a close friend.
-Initially Magda was very skeptical about this “no office” situation.
-She was from Warsaw and she was used to the whole “wake up, put make up and go to a big glass office” kind of thing.
+Initially, Magda was very skeptical about the “No Office” work environment.
+She was from Warsaw, and she was used to the whole “wake up, put on makeup and go to a big glass office” kind of routine.
 But she kept an open mind and decided to give it a try.

-After a few months she asked me: “Michael, can I move to France?
-It has forever been my dream to live in France and since we don’t have an office anyway, this wouldn’t really affect my work, right?”
+After a few months, she asked me: “Michael, can I move to France?
+It has always been my dream to live in France, and since we don’t have an office anyway, this wouldn’t really affect my work, right?”

-I asked her back: “Do they have Internet in France?”
+I asked her: “Do they have Internet in France?”

 We both laughed and that was it.

 She moved to France for two years and then she came back to Warsaw.
-Dream came true.
-Work was done.
-She’s still with the company and I can’t imagine working without her.
+Her dream came true and her work was still done.
+She’s still with the company, and I can’t imagine working without her.

-This is where I discovered another benefit of a “No Office” company - you can keep the talented people even when they want to change their lifestyle dramatically.
+Magda’s experience proved another benefit to a “No Office” company: you can retain the talented people even when they want to change their lifestyle dramatically.
 What happens when a team member wants to move?
 Typically, they’d have to quit.
-Magda changed a country of residence to France and back after two years.
-And she stayed with the same company.
+At Nozbe, Magda changed her country of residence for two years, and she was still able to stay with the company.

-This way you can offer your people a much better lifestyle – they can now freely choose where they want to live.
-Very often when people settled in their position at our company for a few months, they’d start thinking about moving – some to their home towns, others to their dream locations…
+This flexibility allows you to offer your team members a much better lifestyle – they can now freely choose where they want to live.
+Very often after people have settled into their position at our company for a few months, they start thinking about moving – some to their hometowns and others to their dream locations…

-And they get to do all that - because work for them is not a place to go - it’s a thing they do.
+And they get to do this without concern for their position, because work for them is not a place to go - it’s a thing they do.

-Another of our team members is Luke, one of our customer support reps, who works only part time for Nozbe.
+Another of our team members is Luke, one of our customer support reps, who works part-time at Nozbe.
 Luke thrives on change.
-He’s been living in 30 apartments by now.
-He’s moved to different countries, he’s been living in Poland, Belgium and the Netherlands.
-He hates boredom.
-He loves to shake things up.
+He has lived in 30 different apartments and has moved to a few different countries, including Poland, Belgium and the Netherlands.
+He hates boredom, and he loves to shake things up.

-Can I grow the team like this forever?
+Can I grow my team like this forever?

-Now that I have more than 20 people on my team (and we’ve had a team of this size for a number of years now), I can with full confidence say, that yes – you can grow a team without a central office.
-And there are much bigger teams than mine.
-There are companies twice or three times bigger than Nozbe with an all-remote workforce.
+Now that I have more than 20 people on my team (and we’ve had a team of this size for a number of years now), I can say with full confidence yes – you can grow a team without a central office.
+And there are much bigger remote teams than mine: there are companies two or three times bigger than Nozbe with an all-remote workforce.
 There are even 1000+ people companies that don’t have an office.
-We’ll talk about them in more detail in the next chapters of this book.
+We will talk about them in more detail in the next chapters of this book.

-Back to Tom - my first hire is still with me.
+Back to Tom quickly – my first hire is still with me.
 But he’s not in college anymore.
-He lives back in his home town.
-With his wife and two boys.
-And he’s the CTO of Nozbe.
-Over the 12 years with us he’s life situation changed dramatically yet his job remained the same.
+He’s the CTO of Nozbe, and he lives back in his hometown with his wife and two boys.
+Over the 12 years he’s been at Nozbe, his life has changed dramatically – yet his job remained the same.

-The one thing: Lifestyle can change while work stays the same.
+The one takeaway: Lifestyles can change while work stays the same.

-As a “no office” company you can not only hire the best person for a job, but you can do so much more - you can boost your team members’ lifestyle.
+As a “No Office” company, you can not only improve your company and hire the best person for a job, but you can also enhance your team members’ lifestyles.
 They get to choose where and how they live.
-When their situation changes, they graduate, they marry, they have kids, they move to a different location… and their work remains the only constant thing in their lives.
+And while their situations may change when they graduate, marry, have kids, move to a different location or so on… their work remains the only constant thing in their lives.